vivekverma125/firstrepo/README.md

 <br>
 Currently learning git through VS Code terminal

+-> this contains instructions regarding cloning a git hub repo to our local system and then making changes to it, adding and commiting changes and push it back to our git hub repo

 for cloning remote repo to our local system:
         git clone <link>
 for checking status: